Ageing and Sleeping

 Buy high-grade essential oils so that you can use them for inhaling and putting them on your skin.

-CBD oil: Please be attentive because some countries do not allow CBD!
 This is not for everyone, but I have spoken to many people who have had great success with CBD oil.
-If you are going to try it, I suggest that you work closely with your doctor so that you buy the correct oil and take proper doses.

 *Note: I recently found out that you can do a genetic test to find out which CBD oil is best for you.
 The test is being done in Brazil, and I don’t know if they do it elsewhere.
-I am researching!
-If you know something about this please let me know below in the comments of this article.

 Supplements

-Inositol, Glycine, and Magnesium.
 I take those three supplements with ten drops of Melatonin.
 Read more about the combination of the three supplements here: Sleeping better.

 HT or hormone therapy can help menopausal women.
 I was not a candidate for this due to having had breast cancer.